AfterShip/eslint-config-aftership/README.md

 ## Installation

+as we support frontend and backend project at the same time, some framework specific plugins are declared in `optionalDependencies`, so you have install then at the project level.

 ### on your repository:
 - **If you are `AfterShip` member, `grunt-init-node` already installed it for you**

 - If you are not or you want to install in the existing repository:
-	1. `npm install --save-dev eslint-config-aftership`
+	1. `npm install --save-dev eslint-config-aftership eslint eslint-plugin-import`

 	2. Keep the `^` in the `package.json` for `eslint-config-aftership`, if the project is still in development.
 Replace the `^` with `~` if you want to prevent new rules which may brother you in travis.